-Barriers or issues limit access or utilization to local inpatient or outpatient alternatives include but are not limited to limited transportation, limited capacity to service utilizing telehealth and telephonic technology, limited capacity to treatment, limited access to emergency rooms for medical clearances due to the COVID-19 pandemic, fear of utilizing/accessing healthcare facilities to receive treatment, socio-economic disparities, and limitation on service provisions.
+• Barriers or issues limit access or utilization to local inpatient or outpatient alternatives include but are not limited to limited transportation, limited capacity to service utilizing telehealth and telephonic technology, limited capacity to treatment, limited access to emergency rooms for medical clearances, fear of utilizing/accessing healthcare facilities to receive treatment, socio-economic disparities, and limitation on service provisions.

 Does the LMHA or LBHA have a dedicated jail liaison position?
 If so, what is the role of the jail liaison and at what point is the jail liaison engaged?
+Identify the name(s)/title(s) of employees who operate as the jail liaison.

-• TTBH has two (2) full time dedicated jail diversion staff.
+• TTBH has dedicated full time jail diversion staff.
 TTBH's jail liaisons are engaged once an individual with a mental health issue is identified by TTBH or the local jails.
-These liaisons conduct mental health screenings, coordinate doctor's appointments and medication management services while in custody and once released, as well as coordinate with jail staff to complete a discharge plan for the individual.
+These liaisons conduct mental health screenings, coordinate doctor's appointments and medication management services while in custody and once released.
+The liaison also coordinates with jail staff to complete a discharge plan for the individual.
+The designated jail liaison is Michael Taylor.